PNNutkung/ADTFinalProject/README.md

 Warning
 ----
-If input has divide by zero, it will throw an exception.
+If input has divided by zero, it will throw an exception.